langmead-lab/recount-pump/projects/geuvadis/README.md

 * Setting up `ini` files
     * We want to

+### Steps on a cluster

+* Set up `ini` files
+    * `db_aws.ini`: database-related settings, modeled on `ini/db.ini` under this directory
+    * `s3_aws.ini`: settings for connecting to S3 on AWS, modeled on `ini/s3.ini`
+    * `cluster.ini`:
+    * `destination.ini`:

+These are usually all created in the `$HOME/.recount` subdirectory.
+Below I will refer to them as though they are there.

+Once these have been created and customized, the following command ensures that the cluster has the reference and analysis image files at the ready.
+It's assumed that the directories where these files are being stored (`analysis_dir` and `ref_base` from `cluster.ini`) are on shared filesystems, so that jobs submitted to the cluster can see them too.

+* `python cluster.py --db-ini ~/.recount/db_aws.ini --s3-ini ~/.recount/s3_aws.ini --cluster-ini ~/.recount/cluster-skx.ini prepare 1`
+* `python cluster.py --db-ini ~/.recount/db_aws.ini --s3-ini ~/.recount/s3_aws.ini --cluster-ini ~/.recount/cluster-skx.ini --destination-ini ~/.recount/destination.ini run 1`

 ### Monitoring/studying the run

 Thanks to log aggregation, you can go back and get a very complete picture of what happened during the run.
 This directory includes some scripts to help with this: